Keto Low Carb Stuffed Meat Plumcake Loaf. An easy dinner idea and only 3.4g carbs per portion.

 - 1 garlic clove

-- 10g beef tallow (U.S. option HERE) or butter or ghee
+- 10g beef tallow (U.S. option HERE) or you can use butter or ghee

 - dice pepper and zucchini, add them to a frying pan or wok with tallow, EVO, minced garlic and a sprinkle of salt and pepper.